Asset renewal

 Relay and Battery Asset Renewal

 Relays and station batteries are the cornerstone of a reliable transmission system.
 The goal of the ATC relay and battery asset renewal effort is to improve relay performance, provide information for Operations, and reduce maintenance cost.
 ATC can improve line and equipment capabilities with microprocessor-based relays by eliminating over-reaching mis-operations and increasing capacity load limits.
 The improved performance of the microprocessor relays allows ATC to address stability issues and increase system reliability and security with the use of carrier and fiber optic communication systems.
-The new technology has additional benefits of better factory support, improved spare part availability, software upgrades, and technical support to ATC staff.
+The new technology has the additional benefits of better factory support, improved spare part availability, software upgrades, and technical support to ATC staff and field technicians.

 Microprocessor based relays offer valuable information for ATC Operations.
 New relay systems provide information that can be used to direct field resources to the problem area and verify which component of the transmission system has failed.
 Additionally, fault location information is used with the geographic lightning detection network to correlate lightning strikes with line outages.
 This enables ATC to historically track performance of specific sections of the line to aid in determining transmission line Asset Renewal prioritization.